merenlab/merenlab.org/_posts/2026-08-03-coral-reefs-to-human-guts.md

 I was particularly excited to read this work as *the most general observation* in it is almost identical to what we reported from the human gut years ago in [Watson, Füssel, and Veseli et al](https://doi.org/10.1186/s13059-023-02924-x), in which we showed that healthy human guts were characterized by a larger number of microbes that cannot synthesize their own nucleotides, amino acids, and vitamins, and instead rely on ecosystem services associated with homeostasis.
 In contrast, the microbes that came to dominate individuals with Inflammatory Bowel Disease were those with larger genomes that could make everything they needed by themselves (we later scaled up these observations to thousands of metagenomes in another [study by Veseli et al](https://elifesciences.org/articles/89862)).

 {:.notice}
 I know we are lucky in marine microbiology .. we have the streamlining theory to explain why genomes shrink when resources are limited but stable, and we have the Black Queen Hypothesis to explain why it is evolutionarily safe to lose functions products of which are leaked into the environment by others.
 Look.
-I am not ready to take on this challenge, but I would like to make it known here that these hypotheses do not explain why we also see the dramatic enrichment of small genomes in the human gut, which is arguably the least oligotrophic and most nutrient-replete environment imaginable on our planet (sewage aside, of course).
-In my opinion this suggests that it is less related to how much carbon is around, and more related to whether an ecosystem is stable enough to be able to support those who need ecosystem services.
+I am not ready to take on this challenge head on at this point, but I would like to make it known here that the streamlining theory does not explain why we also see the dramatic enrichment of small genomes in the human gut, which is arguably the least oligotrophic and most nutrient-replete environment imaginable on our planet (sewage aside, of course), and the Black Queen Hypothesis requires dependable suppliers in a working ecosystem at its core, so dilution of resources is not a factor.
+In my opinion this suggests that the link between biodiversity and the overall metabolic independence within communities is less related to how much carbon is around, and more related to whether an ecosystem is stable enough to be able to support those who need ecosystem services.
 I will leave this note here, and maybe come back to it in the future when I am wiser.
 Now, please forget you read this paragraph, and move on :p

 If you think about it, a coral reef and a human colon could not be any farther away from one another in many ways.
 But they are both complex ecosystems that are governed by the same rules of ecology and evolution with processes that have similar implications on biodiversity, and most importantly, stress is stress in both.

 I think what Terzin et al see and what we saw is pointing out towards the same grander fact: degrade an ecosystem, and you will break the metabolic partnerships that only work in stable, well-cycled conditions.
 And in fact this is not something one can only see through genomes or metagenomes: another very interesting [study by Marcelino et al](https://www.nature.com/articles/s41467-023-42112-w) showed the thinning out of the metabolic interaction networks in the human gut as a result of the loss of cross-feeding partnerships in disease.
 Whether one looks at what microbes can or cannot do, or at who depends on whom, the same partnerships are the first thing to go.
 What remains are the self-sufficient generalists who are rare in conditions of homeostasis but bloom to dominance in the absence of it.
 Not because they are necessarily responsible for anything, but because they were the ones who *could*.

-Which brings me to the problem I have with the promissory narrative in the microbiome field that I can summarize as "restoring the microbiome".
+Which brings me to the problem I have with the popular promissory narrative in the microbiome field that I can summarize as "restoring the microbiome".

 If a community composition is the output of an environmental filter, then additive strategies to (re)introduce microbes found in healthy environments to unhealthy environments are doomed to fail against that filter.
 Probiotics for a degrading reef, probiotics for a non-communicable human chronic disease of complex etiology: this is like noticing that houses which aren't on fire are full of chairs, and responding by carrying chairs into a fire without addressing the real (and somewhat obvious) cause of the fire in the first place.